Chassis no: 3CM119

 Twin foot rests fold out of the bulkhead as do a pair of occasional seats allowing for 7 to travel in comfort.
 All doors close with a confident clunk and all windows also operate correctly.
 All instruments and lights in the dashboard work where interestingly there is an original internal windscreen wiper fitted into the dashboard which has been disconnected.

 The Sedanca opening operates well and when driving with it open gives the impression of driving a large sports car.
 The metal roof centre slides backwards followed by the two sedanca arms that then stow behind a vanity panel.
 Easily opened & closed, sturdy latches secure it when closed.
-Paintwork is gold over black & in good presentable patinated order.
+Paintwork is sand over black & in good presentable patinated order.

 This Rolls Royce Phantom 3 won the Touring Class for P III at the annual RREC ralley in 2004.
 It has taken part in The New Years Parade through London many times from Parliament Square to The Ritz and on one occasion led the parade directly behind the Lord Mayor.